tc39/notes/meetings/2020-03/april-1.md

 ### Conclusion/Resolution
 - consensus to remove FinalizationRegistry cleanup iterators and pass values directly
-- SYG will follow up with KM on cleanupSome before the end of this meeting.
+- SYG will follow up with KM on cleanupSome before the end of this meeting ([link](https://github.com/tc39/notes/blob/master/meetings/2020-03/april-2.md#revisit-weakrefs-finalizationregistry-api-change)).

 ## Temporal update